 Openly Spaced Out

-It is the Shared Practice but outdoors.
-The Shared Practice is people sharing a space to do their own practice which can be of exercise nature however we use it and propose it primarily as a format where actions derive from listening to what it is we need or want at this given time in this given space.
+...is a WhatsApp group to meet others and move in local parks.
+It is a format where actions or 'undoing' derive from listening to what it is we need or want at this given time in this given space.
 We soften the edges of what we think we need to do, adjusting our methods and exercises to what feels right and where our curiosity leads us.
-Yes, that can still be exercises but it might also be lying in the grass listening to birds, throwing back a ball to a child, cartwheeling, perceiving tiny shifts of weight on an uneven grassy ground, watching people, breathing.
+That may be exercises but it might also be lying in the grass, throwing back a ball to a child, cartwheeling or perceiving tiny shifts of weight on an uneven grassy ground.